pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

     x(i,j) ~ p(x)
 ```

-If we consider the vertices of a triangle to represent each word in a 3-word, 3-topic vocabulary, a point representing the probability vector that the singular topic is defined by will be roughly centered in the middle of a triangle, assuming a sufficiently large and unbiased corpus.
+If we consider the vertices of a triangle to represent each word in a 3-word, 3-topic vocabulary, a point representing the probability vector that the singular topic is defined by will be roughly centered in the middle of the triangle, assuming a sufficiently large or unbiased corpus.
 A colormap or shading-scale would also indicate greatest density in the center, indicative of a roughly uniform distribution over topics.

 The triangular diagrams below refer to a simple toy corpus, consisting of the following 6 documents: